Members | Liaisons | Staff

 Dr. Brett E. Howard, Associate (2021)

-Dr. Howard is a Director at the American Chemistry Council in the Regulatory and Technical Affairs division.
-His recent work involves buttressing exposure data and models within chemical risk assessments.
-He also focuses his efforts on advancing analytical instrumentation for microplastics—particularly in regards to standards development—and chemical nomenclature issues.
-Prior to his involvement at ACC, Brett obtained a JD from the University of Maryland and spent several years as a pharmaceutical patent litigator.
-His scientific background stems from graduate work in organic chemistry at the University of California, Irvine, where he received his PhD for work on small molecule synthesis and chemical method development.
+Dr. Howard is a Senior Director at the Pharmaceutical Research and Manufacturers of America in the Science and Regulatory Affairs division, where he focuses on improving access to cell and gene-based therapies.
+Before PhRMA, Brett spent seven years at the American Chemistry Council working on issues concerning microplastics, exposure assessments, and sustainability.
+He previously obtained a JD from the University of Maryland and spent several years as a pharmaceutical patent litigator at a DC-based IP boutique.
+Brett’s scientific background stems from graduate work in organic chemistry at the University of California, Irvine, where he received his Ph.D. for work on small molecule synthesis and chemical method development.

-Katie Hunt was the 2017/2018 Brenton S. Halsey Distinguished Visiting Professor in Engineering at the University of Virginia and the former R&D Director of Innovation Sourcing & Sustainable Technologies at The Dow Chemical Company.
+Katie Hunt is the former 2017/2018 Brenton S. Halsey Distinguished Visiting Professor in Engineering at the University of Virginia and the former R&D Director of Innovation Sourcing & Sustainable Technologies at The Dow Chemical Company.
 Her chemistry degrees include a B.A. from Smith College and a Ph.D. from University of California, Davis.
-She began her nearly 30-year career in industry at Rohm and Haas after completing an NIH Postdoctoral Fellowship at Yale in MB&B. A strong and vocal champion of STEM education, technology collaboration and scientific innovation, Dr. Hunt is a past president of the American Chemical Society and a current ACS Expert.
-She serves on numerous advisory boards, including RIT NTID (Rochester Institute of Technology /National Technical Institute for the Deaf) DeafTEC (NSF Center for Deaf Technologies, www.deaftec.org) and is the current chair of the NSF MPS (Math and Physical Sciences) Advisory Committee.
-Katie is especially proud of her work with the Mayor’s Sustainability Advisory Board and the RetroFIT PHILLY: Coolest Block Contest and the GCCA (Global Cool Cities Alliance). (www.globalcoolcities.org)
+She began her nearly 30-year career in industry at Rohm and Haas (now Dow) after completing an NIH Postdoctoral Fellowship at Yale in MB&B. A strong and vocal champion of STEM education, technology collaboration and scientific innovation, Dr. Hunt is a past president of the American Chemical Society and a former ACS Expert.
+An active volunteer, she chairs the NSF MPS (Mathematical and Physical Sciences) Advisory Committee and serves on several sustainability-focused advisory boards including the Global Cool Cities Alliance (GCCA).